 If you like to take things apart, if you love to know how things work and have ideas about how to make them better, you might want to look into studying engineering.
-Many graduates go on to successful careers in the field either working in office settings like the design department at General Electric or in field settlings all over the world where new structures are going up, and are able to support themselves without resorting to seeking money for gold jewelry in pawn shops.
+Many graduates go on to successful careers in the field either working in office settings like the design department at General Electric or in field settings all over the world where new structures are going up, and are able to support themselves without resorting to seeking money from pawn shops.

 Aerospace Engineering is a particularly exclusive branch of engineering and is one of the most likely to involve a lot of group collaboration.
 Software has largely replaced blueprints and models these days as technological advances make programs like Auto CAD more and more detailed and accurate.
 Familiarly with design software like Auto CAD is one of the major requirements for completion of an engineering degree, so applicants should make sure they are comfortable using computers regardless of the specialization they intend to choose.

-Prospective engineers need not despair if they have no desire to design the next attack helicopter or stamp out Homes for Sale in Lorne Park.
+Prospective engineers need not despair if they have no desire to design the next attack helicopter for example.
 There are many other branches of engineering including chemical, biomedical, agricultural, computer, mechanical and electrical.
 Regardless of your personal area of interest if you're a problem solver there's a branch of engineering for you.
 However, not all specializations are available at all universities so you should choose a specialization before you choose a school.
 There are over 100 universities in Canada alone that have engineering programs, so there is no need to go abroad for study.